aharonium/opensiddur.org/posts/HTML/prayers/solilunar/solar-cycles/new-sun/blessing-for-the-sun-2009.html.md

 <body>
 Title: ברכת החמה | Kavvanah for the Blessing for the Sun, by Rabbi David Seidenberg (neohasid.org, 2009)<br />
 Primary contributor: david.seidenberg<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=6838">http://opensiddur.org/?p=6838</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=6838">http://opensiddur.org/?p=6838</a>
 <p />
 <hr />